We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

-The quest for brand loyalty doesn’t end once you’ve found a cause to rally for. now you need to make an enemy!
+The quest for brand loyalty doesn’t end once you’ve found a cause to rally for.
+Now, it might make sense for you to make an enemy.

 At first glance this advice may seem foolish, but you’ll soon see that it’s backed by proven psychological research as well as one of the most memorable case studies of all time.

 Consider Apple Inc.’s notorious 1984 advertisement.
 You may remember the clear picture that Apple painted of Windows’ users—they were unhip, corporate drones that loved boring beige-shaded boxes and excel spreadsheets.

 Conversely, Apple was the cool product for young people doing creative work and fighting the system.
 The rivalry portrayed played a huge role in Apple’s subsequent branding strategy and even its more recent Mac vs. PC campaign.

 Given the fiercely loyal reputation of many Apple customers, you may not be surprised to hear that the “Cult of Apple” isn’t just a mocking turn of phrase.
 Recent neuroscience research has found that the same areas that light up in the brain when thinking about religion also light up for Apple fans when they’re thinking about Apple products.

 This loyalty is spurred in large part by the division Apple creates between itself and competitors.

 In social psychologist Henri Tajfel’s study “Social Categorization and Inter- Group Behavior,” Tajfel and his team sought to understand what it takes to create division between random groups.

 His findings were shocking, to say the least.